-Leonard Rosen is an award-winning novelist whose work has been translated into nine languages.
+Leonard Rosen is an award-winning novelist whose work has been translated into eight languages.
 After teaching high-school English in Baltimore City for several years, Len pursued a graduate degree in literary studies.
 He now lives in the Boston area where he has contributed radio commentaries to Boston’s NPR station, written best-selling textbooks on writing, and taught writing at Harvard University and Bentley University.
 His “deeply compelling” Henri Poincaré novels, The Tenth Witness and All Cry Chaos, follow the investigations of an Interpol agent “who reads like a literary figure in a thriller,” according to critics.
 The Kortelisy Escape, Len’s third novel, grew out of a fascination with stage magic and its possible connections with religion.
 Contact Len through this Web site to arrange for a Skype visit with your book group.

-- Winner, ForeWord Reviews Book of the Year, Fiction Read (Best Novel published by an Independent Press, 2011)
+- Winner, ForeWord Reviews Book of the Year, Fiction (Best Novel published by an Independent Press, 2011)

 - Winner, Macavity Award Best First Novel

 - Edgar Award Best First Novel, Finalist

 - Chautauqua Institution Summer Reading Series, Featured Author

 - Massachusetts Must Read Book

 - A Top 7 Mystery Pick, OmniMystery News

 Higher Learning, February 20, 2003